Skip to main content

 “Then Peter came to Him and said, ‘Lord, how often shall my brother sin against me, and I forgive him?
 Up to seven times?’
 Jesus said to him, ‘I do not say to you, up to seven times, but up to seventy times seven.’”

 The study of mathematics begins early in life.
 Toddlers start counting fingers, toes, and blocks long before learning addition, subtraction, and multiplication.
-Why, then, is it hard for adults to grasp the spiritual arithmetic—seventy times seven—behind forgiveness?
-Because, like math, forgiveness rarely comes naturally and is constantly being tested.
+Why, then, is it hard for adults to grasp the spiritual arithmetic—the principle of “seventy times seven”—behind forgiveness?
+Like physical math, forgiveness rarely comes naturally and is constantly being tested.

 Knowingly or unknowingly, people hurt us, and those bumps and bruises expose our willingness to forgive.
-Do we give God the pain we’re experiencing or keep a mental ledger to count and recount others’ wrongdoings?
+Are we eager to give God the pain we’re experiencing or keep a mental ledger to count and recount others’ wrongdoings?

-Believer, God loves you too much to allow you to remain in a state of unforgiveness because it divides you and Him as well as you and that person.
-Refusing to forgive wounds the heart of God, who freely forgave us “all our trespasses.”
-(Colossians 2:13)
+Believer, God does not want you to remain in a state of unforgiveness because it divides you and Him more than you and that person.
+The heavens will seem as though they are shut when you pray, and your worship will be dulled.
+Refusing to forgive wounds the heart of God, who freely forgave us “all our trespasses” (Colossians 2:13).

 Four hundred and ninety times—seventy times seven—isn’t the upper limit or cut-off point in releasing offenses, but it gives us a target to shoot for.
-When forgiving with such generosity seems beyond you, all God asks is that you point your feet in the right direction.
-He will help you move.
+When forgiving with such generosity seems beyond you, ask God to point your feet in the right direction, and He will help you move there.

 Awaiting His Return,